ahmadassaf/oh-my-zsh/README.md

 brew install zsh
 ```

-To change your shell on a OS X you can either run `chsh -s /usr/local/bin/zsh` or go to System Preferences -> Users & Groups -> Click the lock -> Right click your user -> Advanced Options -> and paste `/usr/local/bin/zsh` in the login shell field.
+To change your shell on a OS X you can either run `chsh -s /usr/local/bin/zsh` or go to `System Preferences -> Users & Groups -> Click the lock -> Right click your user -> Advanced Options` and paste `/usr/local/bin/zsh` in the login shell field.

 Zsh has seen wide adoption by developers looking to improve their interactive shell experience.
 Most developers may already have cultivated a bash profile and collected tab completions, aliases and functions that help get repetitive tasks done quick.